 Believed on in the world,

 Received up in glory.”

-Men justify us by works but God does not justify us by works.
-Works do not gain us any legal standing before God but they do give us a testimony before men.
+Men justify us by works, but God does not justify us by works.
+Works do not gain us any legal standing before God, but they give us a testimony before men.

 Only God can justify or declare our soul as righteous as He Himself is righteous (Ro 3:21-24).

 Ga 3:5-9, “Therefore He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law, or by the hearing of faith?
 6 just as Abraham ‘believed God, and it was accounted to him for righteousness.’
 7 Therefore know that only those who are of faith are sons of Abraham.
 8 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, ‘In you all the nations shall be blessed.’
 9 So then those who are of faith are blessed with believing Abraham.”